andyst-dev/philosophers-42/README.md

 ### What happens at runtime
 - the program parses the command-line arguments and initializes the table state
 - each philosopher is created as a separate thread
-- philosophers repeatedly try to take two forks, eat, sleep, and think
+- philosophers repeatedly try to take two forks, eat, sleep and think
 - each action is printed with a timestamp and philosopher id
-- the simulation ends as soon as one philosopher dies, or when the optional meal target is reached for every philosopher
+- the simulation ends as soon as one philosopher dies or when the optional meal target is reached for every philosopher

 ### Subject requirements to respect
 - no global variables are allowed